 Marrakech II – 3 days

 Back to Marrakech, for more eating and exploring!
-It was the week before my birthday and since Tom was joining me to celebrate it (and Valentine’s Day!), we did made this part of our trip a bit more luxurious.
+It was the week before my birthday and since my partner was joining me to celebrate it (and Valentine’s Day!), we did made this part of our trip a bit more luxurious.

 Highlights: Eating, again!
 We went to Café Clock, Le Jardin, the Henna Cafe, The Amal Restaurant… Gosh we kept busy.
 The Saadian Tombs were cool, the gardens around the city, and the architecture is brilliant.